 What level is the course and do I need any particular skills?

 The ability to reasonably sight-read a standard 17th or 18th century work, eg a Handel concerto grosso.
 Good basic rhythmical ability required.
+A rudimentary knowledge of figured bass is needed for keyboard players as there are frequently no piano reductions available in the repertoire that we will be playing.

 How will the course be taught, and will any preparation be required?